-As discussed above, the proposed project is required to comply with the provisions of Health Code Article 38 and the Construction Dust Control Ordinance.
-In addition, implementation of Project Mitigation Measure 5 would reduce construction-related air quality impacts to less-than-significant levels.
+As discussed above, the proposed project is not required to comply with the provisions of Health Code Article 38 or with PEIR Mitigation Measures M-AQ-2 through M-AQ-7 inclusive.
+However, it would be required to comply with the Construction Dust Control Ordinance.
 For these reasons, the proposed project would not result in significant air quality impacts beyond those identified in the Western SoMa PEIR.